saiakarsh193/PyCube-Solver/README.md

 To understand the code or to write your own version, read the brief [explanation](#how-does-it-work) given below.

 **The coding is not completed yet.**
-Right now, the program can solve the cross (white as base) pretty efficiently and also the first two layers of the cube.
+Right now, the program can solve the cross (white as base), F2L and OLL.

 The code for cube manipulation can be found in `cube.py`.
 The parsing, condenstion and validation for formulas can be found in `helper.py`.